Comp-Sci-High/u3-performance-assessment-Jamari556/README.md

 <!-- Describe your API and the available data endpoints -->

-My game API shows off all my favorite games the /docs endpoint is a description of my API it shows everything thatss in my API.
+My game API shows off all my favorite games the /docs endpoint is a description of my API it shows everything thats in my API.
 My  /games/[1-10]  endpoint shows a description about all the games A added.
 Here are all of the games I've added. = 1= The Witcher 3: Wild Hunt
 2= Minecraft